Learning Long-Range Dependencies with Temporal Predictive Coding: Results

 \subsection{Copy Task}

-For this task, the model is presented with a sequence of digits and required to output the same sequence after a fixed delay.
-Although the task is simple, the information required to make these predictions is separated from the learning signal by several time steps, making it difficult for models to succeed without the ability to capture long-range dependencies.
+The copy task provides a controlled diagnostic of long-range temporal credit assignment, and cleanly separates methods that can effectively propagate gradient information across a temporal gap from those that cannot.
+We therefore use it to isolate the limitations of standard tPC identified in Section~\ref{sec:tpc_background}, and to show that tPC-RTRL's augmentation of the recurrent update with an influence matrix is sufficient to restore long-range temporal credit assignment and solve the task.

-\paragraph{Setup:} The input is a sequence of 30 digits sampled uniformly from the integers 1-9, with 0 reserved as a padding token.
-The target output is the same sequence of digits translated 10 time steps into the future with both sequences padded for a total of 40 time steps.
-The network architecture for all models considered is a many-to-many RNN with a single hidden layer of 128 units and \textit{tanh} nonlinearities.
+\paragraph{Task definition} Figure \ref{fig:copy_task_schematic} illustrates the copy task construction.
+The model is presented with a sequence of digits and must output the same sequence after a fixed delay.
+For this task, the information required to predict each output is separated from the learning signal by several timesteps, making it difficult for models to learn without a mechanism for propagating gradient information across this gap.
+The input is a sequence of 30 digits sampled uniformly from the integers 1--9, with 0 reserved as a padding token.
+The target is the same sequence translated 10 timesteps into the future, with both sequences padded to a total of 40 timesteps.